Hawaii challenges enforcement of Trump travel order

 Related: Who Will Be Affected by the Supreme Court's Travel Ban Ruling?

-In an emergency motion (PDF) filed Thursday in Honolulu, Hawaii Attorney General Douglas Chin asked U.S. District Judge Derrick Watson to rule that the order doesn't block them, either.
+In an emergency motion (PDF) filed Thursday in Honolulu, Hawaii Attorney General Douglas Chin asked U.S. District Judge Derrick Watson to rule that the order doesn't block people with those relationships, either.
 Specifically, it says an injunction that Watson issued against the original order in March — which the Supreme Court's ruling on Monday partly overturned — should be put back in place pending final clarification.

 "In Hawaii, 'close family' includes many of the people that the federal government decided on its own to exclude from that definition," Chin said in a statement.
 "Unfortunately, this severely limited definition may be in violation of the Supreme Court ruling."